OlofHarrysson/sticker/markdown/home.md

 - but what if this would have already been done for you?
 What if you could bring in...

 Bring in the ideas you have from recording straight into the video editor.

+This is where the idea of Butler came from.
+Share ideas and notes to the video editor, especially if the editor is you in the future.

 Spend less time looking for the videos that you want to find and more time being creative.
 Not really what I want here in the intro